Toastpt/NFL-Sports-Alert-System/README.md

 3. Select Author from Scratch.
 4. Enter a function name (e.g., gd_notifications).
 5. Choose Python 3.x as the runtime.
-6. Assign the IAM role created earlier (gd_role) to the function.
+6. Assign the IAM role created earlier (gameday_role) to the function.
 7. Under the Function Code section:
-- Copy the content of the src/gd_notifications.py file from the repository.
-- Paste it into the inline code editor.
+- Input Python code in the inline editor.
 8. Under the Environment Variables section, add the following:
-- NBA_API_KEY: your NBA API key.
+- NFL_API_KEY: your NFL API key.
 - SNS_TOPIC_ARN: the ARN of the SNS topic created earlier.
 9. Click Create Function.